Washington Street station (MBTA)

-Washington Street is a surface stop on the Massachusetts Bay Transportation Authority (MBTA)'s Green Line B branch, located in Brighton, Boston.
+Washington Street station is a surface stop on the Massachusetts Bay Transportation Authority (MBTA)'s Green Line B branch, located in Brighton, Boston.
 The station is located in the median of Commonwealth Avenue northeast of Washington Street.
 Washington Street station consists of two side platforms, which serve the B branch's two tracks.
 The station is fully accessible.

 History

+Streetcar service on Commonwealth Avenue between Brighton Avenue and Chestnut Hill Avenue began on May 26, 1900.
 From October 27, 1926, to January 23, 1953, a passing siding was in place just east of Washington Street.
 It was occasionally used to short turn trains.